 I am a postdoc in philosophy at the University of Geneva.
-Previously I was a Visiting Research Fellow in the Department of Philosophy at King’s College London and a Swiss National Science Foundation “Early Postdoc.Mobility” fellow.
-Before coming to KCL, I was a visiting postdoc at the Humboldt University of Berlin.
-My research interests are in epistemology (evidence, reasons, knowledge-first epistemology), applied ethics (global justice), and history of philosophy (early modern epistemology).
+Previously I was a visiting postdoc at the University of Southern California.
+My main research interests are in epistemology (evidence, reasons, knowledge-first epistemology) and meta-ethics (normativity, normative reasons).

 - Common Sense and Evidence: Some Neglected Arguments in Favour of E=K. Theoria, 83 (2): 120–137, 2017, doi:10.1111/theo.12111;